Life Insurance for Sickle Cell Anemia

 Real-World Example

 A 29-year-old applicant with sickle cell disease and infrequent pain crises applied for life insurance after being declined through an online carrier.
-Medical records showed stable labs, no organ damage, and no hospitalizations in over four years.
+Medical records showed stable patterns, no evidence of organ damage, and no hospitalizations in several years.
+The prior decline happened largely because the direct-to-consumer carrier used broad guidelines and did not evaluate the stability story with nuance.

 Why Work With Diversified Insurance Brokers

 We are not limited to a single carrier or underwriting philosophy.
-Our advisors work across dozens of insurers with varying risk tolerances, allowing us to:
+Our advisors work across dozens of insurers with different risk tolerances, which allows us to identify realistic paths rather than forcing your case into a carrier that isn’t built for it.
+For sickle cell cases, this matters because underwriting approaches vary widely and blanket assumptions are common in the wrong channels.

 Explore Your Life Insurance Options